paich64/C64MEGA65/FAQ.md

 If your MEGA65 is connected to any HDMI device: Never switch-on this device before you have successfully switched-on your MEGA65.
-Or to put it the other way round: **Always switch-on your MEGA65 first** and **THEN** switch-on your HDMI device (monitor, framegrabber, etc.).
+Or to put it the other way round: **Always switch-on your MEGA65 first** and **THEN** switch-on your HDMI device (monitor, frame grabber, etc.).

 For the C64 core this means: While your MEGA65 and your HDMI device are switched off: Hold the <kbd>No Scroll</kbd> key while you switch on the MEGA65 and while the HDMI device is still off.
 Now, you can switch on your HDMI device and use the MEGA65's core selection menu to select the C64 core.
 You can also use the key combination <kbd>No Scroll</kbd> + &lt;number of the